Blake-Madden/Wisteria-Dataviz/HiDPI.md

 Wisteria works with either regular or high DPI displays.

-If designing your own graph, you will may need to set the DPI scaling factor for objects:
+If designing your own graph, you may need to set the DPI scaling factor for objects:

 ```cpp
 Label groupHeader(